djwrisley/RLAC/_posts/2023-01-05-Assignment2.md

   - Notice
 ---

-Note that this is a previous semester's assignment.

-## Guidelines for the Assignment:
+## Guidelines for the Assignment:  DRAFT

 The Corpus Assignment, otherwise known as Assignment 2, will be completed in one step.
 It builds on work we did in the textual portion of the class, particularly with Voyant Tools and R Markdown files in Posit Cloud.
 This assignment can be done alone or in pairs.

-In Spring 2023 you can replace this assignment with attending the entire ["Unlocking Archives with AI"](https://www.hrf-arabworld.org/events/2023/unlocking-archives-with-ai) 2-day workshop and writing it up.
-See more instructions below for that replacement assignment.
-If you swap an assignment with your attendance at this workshop, this should be done alone.

-This exercise has two main elements: (1) choosing a corpus you would like to work with and (2) using some digital textual analysis tools to see what kind of exploratory data analysis (EDA) you can do using that corpus.
+This exercise has three main elements: (1) choosing a corpus of three texts or three sets of texts you would like to work with and (2) using some digital textual analysis tools to see what kind of exploratory data analysis (EDA) you can do using that corpus, (3) assembling the evidence in a piece of web-facing written work along with visuals.

 **Step 1**: You will need to pick your corpus.
-I have provided three corpora for you in Drive.
-Please pick only *one* corpus.
+Here are some suggestions for the corpus.

-- A. The [writings of Sir Arthur Conan Doyle](https://drive.google.com/drive/folders/1ia34McO83qurEotip_6X-BpZI7rO8eeW?usp=share_link), the author of the Sherlock Holmes series, from Project Gutenberg.
+- A. Three different books by the same author taken from Project Gutenberg.
-- B. AI-created [transcripts of Rooftop Rhythms](https://drive.google.com/drive/folders/1ZOH04mtk2GGnxRxh6lyIjMDAyVci4Nqf?usp=share_link) from Fall 2019 to Spring 2021
-- C. The best known English translation of the 1001 Nights known as [Sir Richard Burton's Book of the Thousand Nights and a Night (1885-88)](https://en.wikipedia.org/wiki/The_Book_of_the_Thousand_Nights_and_a_Night) from Project Gutenberg.
-The corpus can be found [here]().
+- B. Three sets of books by three different authors (but somehow related, belonging to the same political orientation or the same literary movement)
+- C. Three sets of books by the same prolific author from different moments of their career.
+- D. Three different sets of articles from a single class or multiple classes in your major.

+The texts can be short stories or articles, but not less than 2000 words.
+Do not use the Little Cousin Series.
+The more you know about the texts, the more meaningful the "distant reading" will be.

 If you are using the R Markdown notebook in posit.cloud, you can also build your own corpus from files in Project Gutenberg by creating a list of ID numbers like this: